 1. Nature watching

-Watching nature and wildlife can be a thrilling learning experience for children across ages.
-A walk to a nearby park at sunrise and sunset, trekking, camping in the jungle, or a wildlife sanctuary are enjoyable activities to motivate them to indulge in nature-watching as a hobby.
+Nature and wildlife activities such as bird watching can be a thrilling learning experience for children across ages.
+A walk to a nearby park at sunrise and sunset, trekking, rock climbing, bicycle riding in a park, hiking, camping in the jungle, or a wildlife sanctuary are enjoyable activities that can motivate them to indulge in nature-watching as a hobby.

 3. Caring for animals